 4. Have an emergency plan for every member of your family

 An emergency plan is something that we should all have, regardless if we bug-out or we bug-in.
 It should cover many aspects of a possible disaster and everyone from your family should have a role in it.
 An emergency plan is a must for an urban prepper.

-- Have a bug-out bag ready
+- Have a bug-out bag ready.

-- Make sure your utilities are turned off before leaving the house
+- Make sure your utilities are turned off before leaving the house.

-- Learn the escape routes and communicate them from time to all family members
+- Learn the escape routes and communicate them from time to all family members.

-- Have your escape vehicle well maintained and ready to go
+- Have your escape vehicle well maintained and ready to go.

-- Have meeting points established for each escape route
+- Have meeting points established for each escape route.

-- Make sure you have a communication device
+- Make sure you have a communication device.

-- Make sure you have a protection item with you
+- Make sure you have a protection item with you.

-- An urban prepper needs to have a bug-out location
+- An urban prepper needs to have a bug-out location.

-- An urban prepper should secure water in the last minute (fill your bathtub with water)
+- An urban prepper should secure water in the last minute (fill your bathtub with water).

-- Cut off the utilities that might pose a problem (like the gas line)
+- Cut off the utilities that might pose a problem (like the gas line).

-- Tune in and listen, there might be a sudden development that forces you to bug-out
+- Tune in and listen, there might be a sudden development that forces you to bug-out.

-- Have a solution ready for heating and generating electricity
+- Have a solution ready for heating and generating electricity.

-- You need to have a first aid kit designed for various types of emergencies
+- You need to have a first aid kit designed for various types of emergencies.

-- Make sure your home is protected
+- Make sure your home is protected.

 5. Make your own food

 Container gardening is not expensive and you can make your own container gardening kits following YouTube tutorials.
 During a disaster, container gardening will help an urban prepper to add a little extra to the survival pantry and they will go by with the limited supplies they have access to.

-6. As an urban prepper you should know the city and conquer it
+6. As an urban prepper, you should know the city and conquer it

 7. Power is what you need, but when to use it?

-Some preppers decide to go with slow and low burning fuel sources, but eventually, you will run out of fuel and that means two things: you either find another way for cooking and heating or your go out and scavenge for fuel.
+Some preppers decide to go with slow and low burning fuel sources.
+Eventually, you will run out of fuel and that means two things: you either find another way for cooking and heating or your go out and scavenge for fuel.
 As an urban prepper, you need to find ways to be able to cook and heat your home without attracting unnecessary attention.

 8. As an urban prepper, you should bet on water filters rather than storing water